The City of New Westminster and BC Housing have created 44 new supportive homes for women operated by the Elizabeth Fry Society.

 Public Hearing – June 26, 2018

-The City of New Westminster will hold a public hearing at City Hall, 511 Royal Avenue, New Westminster.
+The City of New Westminster held a public hearing at City Hall, 511 Royal Avenue, New Westminster.

 Community Open House – May 1, 2018